Play-Doh Garden: Collaboration

 What to do

 Lay out a large piece of paper.
-Ask the kids to draw a garden using colourful markers.
+Ask the kids to draw a garden using colorful markers.
 Ask questions to help generate ideas like “what’s in or around your garden?
 Flowers?
 Vegetables?
 A Fence?
 Flower pots?

 Encourage them to work together by collaborating on the same garden, rather than each making their own.